architecture-research-group/pages/source/staff.rst

     :alt: Huy Tran

-* **Huy Tran** - PhD Student, Department of Electrical Engineering and Computer Science, University of Kansas
+* **Huy Tran** - PhD Student, Department of Electrical Engineering and Computer Science, University of Kansas He is currently a first-year PhD Computer Science student in the EECS department at KU.
+He completed my B.S. and M.S. degrees at Penn State and UC Riverside, respectively.
+His research interest is computer architecture and systems with a concentration on computer system simulation, profiling/sampling workload, and performance/power models.
+    His current research focuses on developing standard sampling methodologies for scale-out applications.

 .. image:: img/alex.jpg
     :width: 200px
     :align: left